Hanu-Man: Theatrical

 The film was theatrically released on 12 January 2024 in Telugu, along with the dubbed versions of Tamil, Malayalam, Kannada and Hindi.
 In an interview Varma revealed that distributors in Japan and Korea approached the makers after watching the teaser.
 In late January 2024, it was reported that 3D version of the film is scheduled to release in summer 2024, with additional scenes.
+As of May 2026, the 3D version of the film was announced to release on 25 June 2026 globally.
 It also screened at the 28th Fantasia International Film Festival on August 3, 2024.

 Distribution

 Mythri Movie Makers distributed the film in the Nizam (Telangana) region.
-The film was distributed across Andhra Pradesh by Teja Pictures (Guntur), Abhi Cinemas (Nellore), Sai Chandra Films (Ceeded), Primeshow Films (Uttarandhra), Sri Venkata Padmavathi Films (East Godavari) and Dheeraj Mogilineni Entertainment (West Godavari and Krishna district).
+The film was distributed across Andhra Pradesh by Teja Pictures (Guntur), Abhi Cinemas (Nellore), Sai Chandra Films (Ceded), Primeshow Films (Uttarandhra), Sri Venkata Padmavathi Films (East Godavari) and Dheeraj Mogilineni Entertainment (West Godavari and Krishna district).
 Sakthi Film Factory acquired the distribution rights to the film in Tamil Nadu.
 Sree Gokulam Movies acquired the distribution rights to the film in Kerala.
 The Karnataka theatrical rights were acquired by KRG Studios.
 AA Films released the film in North India.
 Primeshow Entertainment and Nirvana Cinemas released the film in North America.